 The Art of Coming Home

-My book on self-development is almost finished!
+My book on self-development is now finished!
 This is a guide to everything I wish I had known when I was starting out on my own journey, and I am really looking forward to sharing it with you.
 In addition to a lot of useful information there are many exercises and tools you can use to get to know yourself better, get some perspective on situations and move forwards in your growth.

 Excerpt from The Art of Coming Home